elailai94/Joules/README.md

 * Added Physics formulas in electricity
 * Added geometric and conversion formulas commonly used in Physics

+### Contribution
+Please feel free to submit any ideas, questions, or problems by reporting an issue.

 ### License
 * Joules is licensed under the [MIT license](https://github.com/elailai94/Joules/blob/master/LICENSE.md).